-- Larger models provide higher accuracy consistently under different data compression schemes, and larger data sizes also ensure higher accuracy, under different model compressions. - The same inference accuracy can be achieved by different configurations of model versions and data versions, as long as they are in the same accuracy curve in these figures.
+- Larger models provide higher accuracy consistently under different data compression schemes, and larger data sizes also ensure higher accuracy under different model compressions. - The same inference accuracy can be achieved by different configurations of model versions and data versions as long as they are in the same accuracy curve in these figures.
 This suggests that we are able to deploy models strategically to serve users because we can balance the tradeoff between the size for data transmission and the computational complexity for model execution in the inference.

-To empower edge infrastructure for immersive multimedia services and applications, a common demand is to deploy models or partial models on edge devices, whose intelligence can be used for optimizing the edge network topology, content processing as well as avatar simulation.
-A challenging problem for edge deep learning deployment is how to balance the tradeoff between the accuracy and inference latency, both affected by the complexity of deep learning models.
-Privacy in Edge Intelligence for Immersive Multimedia
+To empower edge infrastructure for immersive multimedia services and applications, a common demand is to deploy models or partial models on edge devices, the intelligence of which can be used for optimizing the edge-network topology and content processing as well as avatar simulation.
+A challenging problem for edge DL deployment is how to balance the tradeoff between the accuracy and inference latency, both of which are affected by the complexity of DL models.